Figure on a time line of one year. That’s right, one year. Maybe more.

 Plan on CD & Power advancing with you every step along the way.
 At the outset we will evaluate your needs, help identify the right type, size, and brand of generator.
 Next, we will work with you to lay out a plan to smoothly clear the regulatory hurdles specific to your location and engage reputable contractors to execute the work.
 Once it’s installed, we can train your team to properly monitor your generator’s health so it remains ready to do its job for years to come.

 Most importantly, we maintain a large supply of portable generators for you to rent and hook up in the event of a PG&E outage.
 Just remember, the demand for rentals is at an all-time high.
 Contact us NOW to assess your needs, make a plan, and reserve the right size generator for your site.
-Visit this post for more about PG&E power shut off plans this year.
+Visit this post for more about how PG&E power shut off plans affected us in 2020.
+It’s unlikely there will be a different scenario in 2021.